nintervik/2D-Particle-System/docs/README.md

 - An atlas full of particle textures will be used to render different types of particles.
 - All data wil be outside the code, written in an xml file.
 - A pool will be used as a container for emitter particles (we will talk about what this means soon).
-- Diferent type of emitters, hence diferent particles will be created through parametrization
+- Diferent type of emitters, hence diferent particles will be created through parametrization.
+This means will only have an emitter and   particle class and depending of the data they both recieve the effect will be different.
+- Emitter properties will be covered more in depth later but they will be the next ones:
+  - Angle range of particles' flow
+  - Rotation speed of particles
+  - Particles' speed
+  - Particles' size
+  - Emission rate
+  - Particles' life
+  - Particles' texture
+  - Particles' colors
+  - Particle's blend mode
+  - Emitter life

+### **2.2 The structure**

 [**Back to index**](https://nintervik.github.io/2D-Particle-System/#index)